English

 ENGL 1023

-Students continue the practice of ENG 1103 (English Composition I) to develop further the skills learned in that course.
+Students continue the practice of ENGL 10103 (English Composition I) to develop further the skills learned in that course.
 Using readings and discussion of various types of writing, students will practice different kinds of rhetorical development, including research and documentation.
+Formerly ENG 1203.

 Prerequisites